KeyboardKit/KeyboardKit/README.md

 * 🇹🇷 Turkish
 * 🇺🇦 Ukrainian

-KeyboardKit also supports localized keyboards, where the keyboard layout, secondary actions etc. behave just like they should for a certain locale.
+KeyboardKit also supports localized keyboards, where the keyboard layout, callout actions etc. behave just like they should for a certain locale.

 [Read more here][Localization]